epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **GPIO**: General-Purpose Input/Output, an uncommitted pin used for input and/or output controllable by the user at run-time.

+- **Harvard Architecture**: A computer architecture with separate memories and buses for instructions and data.
+BoxLambda's main CPU, the Ibex processor, uses a Harvard Architecture.

 - **Hacker/Hacking**: See [http://www.paulgraham.com/gba.html](http://www.paulgraham.com/gba.html)

 - **HAL**: Hardware Access Layer.
 A low-level Software API to access the hardware, or in this case, gateware.